max1220/terrisc/README.md

 In the future, it should be possible to export the emulator-part from terra as either a stand-alone library(As a .so file), or application.
-Also possible, allthough in the stand-alone versions not as easily, is a JIT for the
+Also possible, although in the stand-alone versions not as easily, is a JIT for the
-emulator: Terra already has all the facilitys to make that happen(mostly LLVM).
+emulator: Terra already has all the facility to make that happen(mostly LLVM).